tolaadisa/Project8/Project8.md

 ![instances](./Images/instances.png)

-2. Ensure TCP pore 80 is open for this newly created instance unser inbound rules
+2. Ensure TCP port 80 is open for this newly created instance unser inbound rules

 3. Install Apache Load Balancer on Project-8-apache-lb server and configure it to point traffic coming to LB to both Web Servers: